BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 von Neumann's intellectual abilities were prodigious.
 He may have had the best memory of anyone who's ever lived about whom there's a definitive historical record.
+TODO: add things about profound giftedness, which Santiago Gonzales has and which von Neumann quite possibly had as well.

 <blockquote>
 Von Neumann was also noted for his eidetic memory, particularly of the symbolic kind.
 Herman Goldstine writes:<br/>